Envoy-VC/turbo-fullstack-starter/README.md

 # Project Structure

-After combining the Turbo starter kit with `next-starter`, `package-starter`, and `shadcn-ui-monorepo` you will have a full-stack application with the following structure:
+The starter kit uses `next-starter` and `shadcn-ui-monorepo` you will have a full-stack application with the following structure:

 ```
 ├── packages
 │   ├── ui
 ├── apps
 │   ├── web
-│   └── api
 ├── README.md
 ├── LICENSE
 ├── .gitignore